Police officers in Parti Liyani's case neglected their duties: Shanmugam

 Ms Parti, 47, is a former domestic worker who was acquitted of stealing from her employer - the family of former Changi Airport Group chairman Liew Mun Leong.

-But the Indonesian's employment was terminated in 2016 and the family alleged she stole more than $34,000 worth of items from them.
+The Indonesian's employment was terminated in 2016 and the family alleged that she had stolen more than $34,000 worth of items from them.

 He listed three lapses that were found.